bob-gray/serviceberry/website/docs/leaf-api.md

 ### *class*

-Created by calling `on` method on the service trunk or any service branch.
+Created by calling `.on()` method on the service trunk or any service branch.